Kraken finally find some offense, beat Panthers despite falling behind early

-SEATTLE — There are apparently some all-important distinctions to the not-so-appealing Kraken habit of falling behind in the opening five minutes of a game.
+Kraken forward Mason Appleton confirmed after this latest victory that there are some all-important distinctions to his team's not-so-appealing habit of falling behind in the opening five minutes of a game.

-When a puck went in early yet again on Sunday night, Jan.
-23, off the skate of defenseman Carson Soucy, it marked the 13th time that’s happened to the Kraken this season.
+Namely, the Kraken had taken it to the visiting Florida Panthers with high energy and an aggressive forecheck in the minutes before a puck went in their net off the skate of defenseman Carson Soucy.
+And that factored heavily into what became a 5-3 win over one of the NHL's best teams Sunday night, particularly since the Kraken never had to make adjustments to an aggressive forechecking plan they'd already executed well.

-But a major difference this time, factoring into the Kraken’s eventual 5-3 win over the Florida Panthers at Climate Pledge Arena, was the home team had actually been controlling much of the play before the unfortunate mishap.
+"It's a big difference," Appleton said.
+"You don't waver when it's just one-zip and the shots after the first period are 13-7 or something like that.
+We had a couple of Grade A (opportunities) I can remember off the top of my head.
+It's when you're down one or two-zip and the Grade A's are 5-1 for them after the first, that's when you've got to think on it a little bit.

-Kraken goaltender Philipp Grubauer came up huge in the final two minutes with Florida’s goalie pulled for the extra attacker.
-At one point, he sprawled across his crease to his left to deny Anthony Duclair a chance from close range at an open net.
+Appleton would seal the Kraken's second win over the Panthers this season and their third victory overall in four contests since last Monday by taking an Alex Wennberg pass just 26 seconds into the final period and beating Florida goalie Sergei Bobrovsky to his blocker side.
+The goal was Appleton's third of the season and first since scoring a pair in Buffalo back on Nov.
+30.

-The Kraken had already seen Adam Larsson hit the cross bar along with a couple of other close-in chances before Duclair was credited for the opening goal off Soucy’s skate.
+Calle Jarnkrok added an insurance marker into an empty net with 18.7 seconds remaining and Bobrovsky pulled for an extra attacker.
+Kraken goalie Philipp Grubauer was solid all night, but particularly in the final two minutes with the Panthers' net empty, sliding to his left across the crease to rob Anthony Duclair of a backdoor opportunity.

-Soucy would later leave the game with a lower body injury suffered on an unrelated play later in the period.
+Duclair had been credited with Florida's opening goal just 4:57 in on the puck that went in off Soucy's skate.
+Soucy would leave with a lower body injury on an unrelated play later on in the period.

-But rather than deflate from there, the Kraken kept pouring it on and outshot one of the league’s top teams 13-8 in that opening frame while enjoying the majority of scoring chances.
+It was the 13th time the Kraken had been scored on in the opening five minutes this season.
+But they didn't blink, kept pouring it on throughout the remainder of the first, then saw Marcus Johansson, Yanni Gourde and Colin Blackwell pump three quick ones in on Bobrovsky in the middle frame.

-They continued that pace in the second period, seeing Jordan Eberle backhand a puck off the post on a partial breakaway.
+Then, after surrendering a pair of quick Florida goals that tied it before the second period ended, Appleton and company regained the lead for good to start the third.

 Then, just 1:35 after that, Aleksander Barkov unloaded a shot that deflected off Gourde and floated butterfly style toward the Kraken net.
 Grubauer had gone down early in anticipation of the shot and watched helplessly as it fluttered over him, off the cross bar and into the net to tie the game 3-3.